morufajibike/kubernetes/terraform/aws-eks-cluster-v3/README.md

 7. Congratulations, you have provisioned an EKS cluster, configured kubectl, and deployed the Kubernetes dashboard.

 ### Clean up
-Clean up resources to prevent charges:
+Clean up resources to keep billing charges at a bare minimum:
    - `terraform destroy`